flexera-public/policy_templates/saas/fsm/user_status_change/README.md

 ## What it does

-This policy will raise an alert when Flexera SaaS Manager identifies users whose status in the HR roster changes to inactive.
+This policy will create an incident when Flexera SaaS Manager identifies users whose status in the HR roster changes to inactive.

 ## Functional Description